 Joined the Lib Dems in: 1999, aged 22.

 Elected as a councillor: for Headington ward, Oxford City Council, May 2000.

 Awards received: just the one — inaugural Lib Dem Blogger of the Year 2006.

 Party leaders voted for: Tony Blair (’94), David Rendel (’99), Ming Campbell (’06), Chris Huhne (’07).

 Editor of Liberal Democrat Voice: 2007 to 2015.

 Also involved with: liberal think-tank CentreForum, as Research Associate.

 Work at: Education Endowment Foundation (since Jan 2012).

-Live with: my partner, Noa, and our three cats and one terrapin.
+Live with: my partner, Noa, our young son, two cats and one terrapin.